ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 Share the results with the community
 ------------------------------------

-Create the debug.html and index.html overview webpages by running ``python esmvaltool/utils/testing/regression/summarize.py ~/esmvaltool_output/``.
+Create the debug.html and index.html overview webpages by running the utiliy script ``python esmvaltool/utils/testing/regression/summarize.py ~/esmvaltool_output/``.
-These files, together with the recipe output need to be copied to the disk of a virtual machine (VM) used to display recipe output in `webpages
+These files, together with the recipe output, need to be copied to the disk of a virtual machine (VM) used to display recipe output in `webpages
 <https://esmvaltool.dkrz.de/shared/esmvaltool/>`_.
 Do not store final release results on the VM including `/preproc/` dirs, the total